lammps/lammps/doc/src/read_data.rst

-For all 3 kinds of simulation boxes, the system may be periodic or non-periodic in any dimension; see the :doc:`boundary <boundary>` command.
+For all 3 kinds of simulation boxes, the system may be periodic or non-periodic in any dimension; see the :doc:`boundary <boundary>` command for details.

 When the simulation box is created by the read_data command, it is also partitioned into a regular 3d grid of subdomains, one per processor, based on the number of processors being used and the settings of the :doc:`processors <processors>` command.
-For each kind of simulatino box the subdomains have the same shape as the simulation box, i.e. smaller orthogonal bricks for orthogonal boxes, smaller tilted bricks for triclinic boxes.
+For each kind of simulation box the subdomains have the same shape as the simulation box, i.e. smaller orthogonal bricks for orthogonal boxes, smaller parallelepipeds for triclinic boxes.
 The partitioning can later be changed by the :doc:`balance <balance>` or :doc:`fix balance
 <fix_balance>` commands.